Background Information for the Attic!

-As an ex-Primary School Headteacher, Helen Walker has had a life long passion to help young people in the North East of England aspire and improve their life chances.
-Her specialisms include BSc.
-(Psychology), P.G.C.E.(Primary), M.Ed.
-(Educational Management), Ofsted Inspection, NLP Master Practitioner, LAB Trainer (Language and Behaviour Profile) and ILM L7 Executive Leadership Coaching).
+As an ex-Primary School Headteacher, Helen has had a lifelong passion to help young people in the North East of England aspire and improve their life chances.

-In her role with Newcastle City Council (School Improvement Adviser for Leadership and Workforce Development), she:-
+In her role with Newcastle City Council (School Improvement Adviser for Leadership and Workforce Development), in 2009 she:-

-A) organised the regional North East Conference ‘Bounce Back Be Happy’ with Northumbria University, Newcastle and Gateshead Council for which she authored the following book:
+A) organised the regional North East Conference ‘Bounce Back Be Happy’ with the Positive Psychology Team at Northumbria University, Newcastle and Jane Anderson, Gateshead Council.

-The group were inspired by the work they saw at the ‘Foundation for Youth Community Project: ‘are you Making A Difference?’ and the private school, Geelong Grammar, where the Headteacher had an aspiration for every child to become a future global leader.
+The group were inspired by the work they saw at the ‘Foundation for Youth Community Project: ‘are you Making A Difference?’ as well as the values driven 'Character Education' programme in schools.
+At the private school, Geelong Grammar, pupils studied Positive Psychology and the Headteacher had an aspiration for every child to become a future global leader.

 C) organised a collaboration of twelve NE local authorities to fund a project with the North East Regional Training and Development Agency, to help develop aspirations of children in 1500 schools through School Workforce training and development.

-With her studies in NLP (Neuro-linguistic Programming) and qualifying as a LAB (Language and Behaviour) Profile Trainer with Shelle Rose Charvet, Helen became interested in the use of specific language and coaching questioning.
+As Helen's specialisms include BSc.
+(Psychology), P.G.C.E.(Primary), M.Ed.
+(Educational Management), Ofsted Inspection, NLP Master Practitioner, LAB Profile Trainer (Language and Behaviour Profile) and ILM L7 Executive Leadership Coaching), she became interested in the use of specific language and coaching questioning.
 She wondered how to use it in the context of teaching and learning pedagogy and growing future leaders in the classroom and with parents.